hoangchu/xview-codesamples/README.md

 ## View
 SDL Tridion TOM.NET templates development essentially involves developing Page Templates and Component Templates to respectively render Pages and Components,.

 In XView a **View** class contains logic to render output for a Page or a Component.
 View classes are mapped to **Page Templates** and **Component Templates**.
-For each Template in Tridion there is a View class in an XView templates class library.
+For each Compound Template in Tridion there is a View class in an XView templates class library.
 It is possible to map two or more Templates to a single View class.

 See section ViewMapper bellow for mapping details.